iFadi/LUHShibAuth/README.md

 # LUHShibAuth

-This plugin parses the matricule number from WebSSO for the Leibniz Universität Hannover.
+This plugin parses the matricule number from WebSSO for the Leibniz Universität Hannover, it also sets the login USERNAME as the LUH-ID instead of the default ILIAS Shib login prefix: {firstname.lastname}

 ## Installation